David Flatman: Media career

 Following the end of his playing career, he was Head of Communications at Bath Rugby for two years; he left this role in 2014.

+Since 2016, Flatman has co-presented the humorous and informative podcast Flats and Shanks with his former Saracens flatmate, Tom Shanklin.

-Flatman now works as a pundit for ITV, BT Sport and Amazon Prime often alongside Topsy Ojo.
-He presents a humorous and informative rugby podcast with his former Saracens teammate Tom Shanklin, called Flats and Shanks.
+Flatman now works as a pundit for ITV, BT Sport and Amazon Prime often alongside Laurence Dallaglio, Austin Healey, Ben Kay and Chris Ashton.
 In 2016 the Daily Telegraph named him as the fifth best sports pundit on British TV.